Tel. +33(0)2 97 55 73 42

 Ancient medieval towns of Morbihan

-Every year, from the month of June, the town of La Gacilly hosts the largest outdoor photo festival in France.
+• Every year, from the month of June, the town of La Gacilly hosts the largest outdoor photo festival in France.
 Clichés in giant format are exhibited in the pedestrian streets and on the facades of old houses.
+From June 1st to October 5th, 2025

 Many artisans and creators have settled in this city of crafts: glassblowers, potters, sculptors, jewelery designers, woodturners, bookbinders ...